MooersLab/writing-time-spent-heatmap/README.md

 ## Problem addressed

-I wanted an automated way to sum up the effort I had expended on various writing projects in the form of a heatmap.
+I wanted an automated way to summarize the effort I had put into various writing projects in the form of a heatmap.
-The heat map of commits to GitHub is motivating in terms of encouraging frequent commits.
+The GitHub commit heat map is motivating, encouraging frequent commits.
-I can gain a similar motivational driving force by displaying in public a heat map of hours spent working on journal articles per day.
+I can gain a similar motivational boost by displaying a public heat map of the hours I spend working on journal articles and grant applications each day.
 I started posting this on December 4, 2024.
 Time will tell if this practice makes a difference.

+Note that I broke my leg in two ways on September 30, 2025.
+I had seven operations: five to carve out bacteria-infected flesh and bone.
+I was bedridden for months.

 ![hmj.png](./images/hmgj.png)